SREENANDINIMALLELA/Property_db_ruby_d2w3lab/hw_CRUD_quiz.md

 Q7.
-Why are some of the CRUD actions represented by instance methods, and others by class methods? two types of methods : class level methods and instance/object level methods for class level methods we don't need any instance to be created to call the class methods . in my case i used delete_all, find methods are taken as class methods and insert ,update and delete a single or multiple lines are taken asa instance methods , we need an instance to be created to perform the operation on it.
+Why are some of the CRUD actions represented by instance methods, and others by class methods? two types of methods : class level methods and instance/object level methods for class level methods we don't need any instance to be created to call the class methods . in my case i used delete_all, find methods are taken as class methods because i am taking the objects and performing action with it and insert ,update and delete a single or multiple lines are taken asa instance methods , we need an instance to be created to perform the operation on it.
 <!-- ================================= -->